farm-trail-2

 Farm trail

-Our farm trail starts just outside of the late 17th century Westmorland stone barn which houses the farm shop and cafe.
-En route you’ll see where your food comes from – passing the cows in the fields, the vegetable plots at Growing Well, and the fruit trees in the orchard.
+Our farm trail starts just outside the late 17th-century Westmorland stone barn, which houses the farm shop and café.
+En route, you’ll see where your food comes from—passing the cows in the fields, the vegetable plots at Growing Well, and the fruit trees in the orchard.

-There is a huge variety of plant, animal and bird life here at Low Sizergh, which is ever changing with the seasons and co-exists with the livestock.
-As you walk the trail, which is just under 2 miles, you’ll learn more about how our organic and regenerative farming principles are put into practice around this beautiful farm.
+There is a huge variety of plant, animal, and bird life here at Low Sizergh, which changes with the seasons and coexists with the livestock.
+As you walk the trail, which is just under two miles, you’ll learn more about how our organic and regenerative farming principles are put into practice around this beautiful farm.

 What might you see?